Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Among the candidates that appear in the report, manually register the ones you find convincing into the Aqua Voice UI (no automatic application is done).

-From the "+ Add" button in the Dictionary tab, paste in the words listed under [dictionary add] in the report and register them.
+Using "+ Add" in the Dictionary tab, paste and register the words listed under [dictionary add] in the report.

-From the "+ Add" button in the Replacements tab, paste in the from (spoken phrase) and to (conversion target text) listed under [replacements add] in the report and register them as-is.
+Using "+ Add" in the Replacements tab, paste the from (utterance phrase) and to (conversion target text) listed under [replacements add] in the report directly as-is.

-In the Instructions tab, paste the Markdown-format instruction text presented under [customInstructions add] in the report and press "Save".
+In the Instructions tab, paste the Markdown-format instruction text presented under [customInstructions add] in the report, then press "Save".

-The format doesn't have to be natural English prose — paste the Markdown exactly as Claude generated it (including headings, bullet points, and code examples).
-Structured descriptions also work more reliably on the Aqua Voice side.
+Rather than plain English prose, you can paste the Markdown as generated by Claude (including headings, bullet points, and code examples), and structured descriptions tend to work more reliably on the Aqua Voice side as well.

-This completes the full operation verification.
-From here, you simply enter the routine of checking Slack each week and registering the convincing suggestions into Aqua Voice.
-The execution schedule (day of week and time) follows the timing you specified in "2-1.
-Creating a New Scheduled Task in Cowork," so feel free to set it to whatever fits your own lifestyle.
+This completes the end-to-end verification.
+From here, you simply enter the operation of checking Slack each week on a fixed day and registering the convincing suggestions into Aqua Voice.
+The execution schedule (day of week and time) runs according to the timing you specified in "2-1.
+Creating a New Scheduled Task in Cowork," so feel free to set it to whatever fits your own rhythm.

 Summary